tyler-arnett/raid-spell-checker/README.md

 You can select a custom sound and place your own .wav file into the sounds folder (\raid-spell-checker\src\main\resources\sounds) and specify the name (MyCustomSound.wav).

+To test the plugin, be on the wrong spellbook or have the wrong runes and step near the starting door to one of the raids.